Yes Day

 Yes Day is a 2021 American family comedy film directed by Miguel Arteta, from a screenplay and screen story by Justin Malen, based upon the children's book of the same name by Amy Krouse Rosenthal and Tom Lichtenheld.
 It stars Jennifer Garner, Édgar Ramírez, and Jenna Ortega.

-It was released on March 12, 2021 on Netflix.
+The movie was released on March 12, 2021 on Netflix.
 It received mixed reviews from critics, who praised the acting (particularly that of Ortega) but criticized its writing and humor.
 At the 2021 Imagen Awards, Ortega was nominated for Best Actress in a Feature Film.
+A sequel is in development.

 Plot

 Allison and Carlos Torres are married with three children: Katie, Nando, and Ellie.
 When they first met, they were adventurous and said yes to everything.
 However, once having children, they feel they must say no to protect them.

 One evening, they are called into a parent-teacher conference at school where they discover Katie and Nando have both submitted homework calling their mom a dictator.
 Allison expresses frustration that her children perceive her this way and tells Carlos that she feels he makes her play the role of "bad cop" with their children.
-Mr. Deacon, a school employee, and father of six overhears and shares with them that he maintains order in his house by having a 'yes day' from time to time: one 24-hour period where the parents cannot say no, within reason.
+Mr. Deacon, a school employee and father of six, overhears and shares with them that he maintains order in his house by having a 'yes day' from time to time: one 24-hour period where the parents cannot say no, within reason.

 Carlos and Allison present the idea to their family, telling them that if they don't get into trouble, do their chores, and keep their grades up, they can have a yes day as a reward.
 Katie makes a wager with Allison that if her mom makes it through Yes Day, Katie will go to the music festival Fleek Fest with her mother.
 If she doesn't make it, Katie will be allowed to go with a friend, Layla.
 The children eventually manage to earn a yes day and put together a list of five activities for the day.
-The first three are Ellie dressing her parents in crazy outfits and requests that they don't look at anything with a screen on it all day, ordering a massive $40 sundae that is free if they can eat it all in 30 minutes, that they successfully eat, going through a car wash with the windows down, and entering a capture the flag competition, where each family member leads a group; the goal is for one team to catch the others, throwing balloons filled with Kool-Aid at their opponents.
+The first three are Ellie dressing her parents in crazy outfits and requesting that they don't look at anything with a screen on it all day, ordering a massive $40 sundae that is free if they can eat it all in 30 minutes (they do), going through a car wash with the windows down, and entering a capture-the-flag competition, where each family member leads a group; the goal is for one team to catch the others, throwing balloons filled with Kool-Aid at their opponents.
 Allison wins the game for her team, winning the children's approval.
 Carlos, however, is tempted to drop out of Yes Day, but ultimately decides he can't bear to disappoint his family.